katieraby/northcoders-news-API/README.md

 GET /api/articles
 ```

-**Responds with:**
+##### Responds with
-- an `articles` array of article objects
+- an `articles` array of article objects, each of which should have the following properties:
-- each article should have:
-  * `author` which is the `username` from the users table,
+  * `author` which is the `username` from the users table
   * `title`
   * `article_id`
   * `body`
   * `topic`
   * `created_at`
   * `votes`
-  * `comment_count` which is the total count of all the comments with this article_id.
-You should make use of knex queries in order to achieve this.
+  * `comment_count` which is the total count of all the comments with this article_id - you should make use of knex queries in order to achieve this

-- This route should accept the following queries:
+##### Should accept queries
   * `author`, which filters the articles by the username value specified in the query
   * `topic`, which filters the articles by the topic value specified in the query
   * `sort_by`, which sorts the articles by any valid column (defaults to date)
   * `order`, which can be set to `asc` or `desc` for ascending or descending (defaults to descending)

-**If time:**
-- Add a `total_count` property, displaying the total number of articles (if there is a user and/or topic filter, this should display the total number of articles by the user / belonging to the topic)
+##### If time
-- This route should accept the following queries:
+- accept the following queries:
   * `limit`, which limits the number of responses (defaults to 10)
   * `p`, stands for page which specifies the page at which to start (calculated using limit)
+- add a `total_count` property, displaying the total number of articles (this should display the total number of articles with any filters applied, discounting the limit)

 ***